tk-collab/BAT_Training/README_EN.md

 *Maximize the screen with /MAX etc.
 ### (ii).
 Automatic deletion of old files within Download folder
 Move files before more than 90 days and delete before more than 270 days among them.
+### (iii).
+PacketCapture with Wireshark upon ping failed.
+When something like connection trouble happens, only executing the batch file gets .pcapng file.